Aaron-Bopp/TIM/40_Evergreens/Prioritize understanding over organization or categorization.md

 Especially when starting [[knowledge management|personal knowledge management]], you want to steer away from over-categorization. [[Only categorize as much as your data requires]], which when you start means not at all.
 Then your first kind of categorization should not be about the kind of information it should be about the type.
 For more on this see [[Use Obsidian tags as temporal classifiers]].

-It's also true that should [[Only organize as much as your data requires]], so when you start you shouldn't organize at all.
+It's also true that you should [[Only organize as much as your data requires]], so when you start you shouldn't organize at all.
 For me a combination of [[spaced repetition]] and [[networked thinking]] got me to 1500 notes before I felt the need to seriously organize.
 ^[This is partially a lie, as I did *feel* the need to organize before this, and acted on that feeling, and felt good about it **BUT** I don't think that organization ever meaningfully helped me.
 Spaced repetition greatly increased my ability to hold the structure of my vault in my head, and [[Densely linked webs of thought provide intuitive access to knowledge]].
-This is really the core [[knowledge management]], with organization and categorization being what we have to do because their is just to much [[information]] in the world]
+This is really the core [[knowledge management]], with organization and categorization being what we have to do because their is just too much [[information]] in the world]
 At the very least try to not spend all your time organizing or categorizing because:: [[Classifying something will almost never add value to it]]